 - Marketing communication

 4.1.
 In case you consent, we will contact you via email or phone to inform on what we are up to.
 Please note, that your consent is not a condition of any purchase.
-Also, if we already have provided services to you and you do not object, we will inform you about our Companies or our members of our group Companies other products that might interest you including other information related to such.
+Also, if we already have provided services to you and you do not object, we will inform you about our Companies or our members of our group Companies other products that might interest you including other information related to such via email or phone, when such were provided to us by you.

-4.2.
-You may opt-out of receiving marketing communications at any time.
+4.3.
+You may opt-out of receiving any marketing communications at any time.
 You may do so by choosing the relevant link in any of our marketing messages or contacting us via means provided in our website.
 If you are receiving both email and phone marketing communications on the grounds provided in section 4.1. above and you wish to opt-out of receiving them, you will need to opt out separately by following the relevant link in any of our marketing messages or contacting us via means provided in our website.

 4.4.
 Upon you having fulfilled any of the provided actions we will update your profile to ensure that you will not receive our marketing communication in the future.